|Indication||Discovery||in vivo POC||pre-IND||Phase I|

-- Orphan disease: For this indication, there is already extensive knowledge about the related antigen, a validated biomarker and a clear and fast clinical phenotype.
-Thus, it is an ideal area to demonstrate clinical proof-of-concept for Topas’ nanoparticle conjugates (NPC) technology.
-The program is currently in confirmatory pre-clinical proof-of-concept studies and is expected to enter the clinic in 2019.
+- Pemphigus vulgaris (PV): PV, an orphan disease, is an autoimmune condition where there is painful blistering on the skin and mucous membranes.
+While treatments are available to manage the condition, there is no cure.
+For this indication, there is already extensive knowledge about the related antigen, a validated biomarker and a clear and fast clinical phenotype (observable characteristics).
+Thus, it is an ideal area to demonstrate clinical proof-of-concept for the Topas Particle Conjugates (TPC) technology.
+The program is expected to enter the clinic in 2019.

 - ADA-1: Topas is exploring a model system to prove successful projection of its approach towards the prevention of neutralizing antibodies generated against a marketed therapeutic.
 The program’s initial goal is to achieve pre-clinical proof-of-concept.

 - Type 1 diabetes: This program is initially focused on achieving pre-clinical proof-of-concept.
 Should this program be successful, it would support the ability of the Topas platform to also regulate cytotoxic CD8+ T-cells.
 Type 1 diabetes represents an attractive commercial opportunity as there remains a need for treatments that are disease modifying and are more convenient and comfortable for patients, who are often children.

 - Celiac disease: Patients with celiac disease must avoid a wide variety of foods or suffer often severe stomach pain.
 Gluten is a well-described external antigen, making this a good area of focus for the TPC technology.
 The initial goal of this program is to achieve pre-clinical proof-of-concept.